gabbo89/EEA2024-2025/docs/3a_ONT_cleaning_and_alignment.md

 published: true
 ---

-# Perform the alignment of the filtered reads
+During this lesson we will focus on the alignemnt of ONT reads to the reference genome and compare the results to wat obtained with Illumina reads.
 ONT sequencing enable the direct detection of methylation leves, without the need of bisulfite conversion.
-The alignment of the reads is performed using the `ont-methylation` tool.
-This tool is specifically designed to handle the unique characteristics of ON
+The alignment of the reads is performed using `minimap2`.
+This tool is specifically designed for long-range sequencing data and is able to handle the unique characteristics of ONT data.

+---

 # Step 1: Prepare the filtered reads for alignment
 ONT sequencing data need to be in the appropriate format (usually `fastq` or `fasta`).
-The reference genome also need to be indexed appropriately.
+The reference genome also need to be indexed appropriately using `minimap2`.

 # Step 2: ALignment of reads to the reference genome
-We will use minimap2 to align the reads to the reference genome.
-This tool is specifically designed for long-range sequencing data and is able to handle the unique characteristics of ONT data.
+We will use `minimap2` to align the reads to the reference genome.